beemesh/beemesh.io/README.md

 ## Overview
-BeeMesh comes as a single binary for datacenters, edge and mobile computing.
-Simply join and start deploy yours.
+BeeMesh comes as a single binary for data centers, edge and mobile computing.
+Simply join and start deploy on your machines.

 ## Problem Statement
 Kubernetes aggregates infrastructure as a single uniform computer.
 Unity is achieved by a cluster algorithm.
 The continuous allocation of the workload is done according to this set of rules and repeated as needed.
-Such uniform computers, called clusters, usually follow the rules of perimeter security in the data center.
+Such uniform computers aka clusters, usually follow the rules of perimeter security in the traditional data center.

-Kubernetes follows a scale-out approach when it comes to increasing the resources available for the workload.
-The infrastructure used can also be requested on a larger scale for a more advantageous utilization rate.
+Kubernetes follows a scale-out approach when it comes to increase the available resources for workloads.
+The infrastructure can also be requested larger eg. scaled-up for a more advantageous utilization rate.

 Kubernetes can be extended with network virtualization in different forms.
 Several clusters are disjoint and therefore require further extensions such as ISTIO and/or cluster federation.
 Traditional services are excluded and must be considered separately.